This post may contain affiliate links. Please read our disclosure policy.

 I would recommend using white whole wheat flour or a combination of half whole wheat flour and half all-purpose flour, rather than substituting all the flour for whole wheat flour.

-Why are my banana muffins tough?
+Why are my banana bread muffins tough?

 If your muffins are tough, it’s almost always from over-mixing.
 The more you stir muffin batter, the more the gluten in the flour develops, and this makes muffins tough, rubbery, and dry.
 It’s better to have a few streaks of flour in the batter than to mix it too much.

-More Reader Favorite Muffin Recipes
+More Muffin Recipes You’ll Love

 banana muffins stacked served in a bowl